CarMoreno/carmoreno/README.md

 Software Engineer 🎓, I like to solve problems using code.

-Working for Globant as a Python Developer 🐍.
+Working for European Bioinformatic Institute as a Scientific Data Engineer 🐍.
 Living in Cali, Colombia 🇨🇴.

 Working on/Interesed in: